jflam/transmit-cell-metadata/transmit-cell-metadata.md

 }
 ```

-We decided against this pattern as the metadata is specificallly associated with the
+We decided against this pattern as the metadata is specifically associated with
-code being executed, not on the execute request message itself.
-Putting the cell
+the code being executed, not on the execute request message itself.
+Putting the
-metadata at the root of the payload might conflict with future execute specific
+cell metadata at the root of the payload might conflict with future execute
-operators for the message payload that might need to be present beyond the
+specific operators for the message payload that might need to be present beyond
-header fields in the future.
+the header fields in the future.

 ## Rejected approach: Allow-List Pattern

 In looking at metadata that should or shouldn't be sent, we investigated if the
-fields to be passed should be allow-list or block-list pattern
+fields to be passed should be allow-list or block-list pattern matching. e.g.
-matching. e.g. Allow `allthekernels:kernel` metadata only.
-The issue is that
+Allow `allthekernels:kernel` metadata only.
+The issue is that this greatly
-this greatly complicates existing applications over the current proposal as
+complicates existing applications over the current proposal as kernels would
-kernels would need to indicate the metadata fields they accept, and clients
+need to indicate the metadata fields they accept, and clients would then need to
-would then need to track that and filter fields sent back during execution.
-The
+track that and filter fields sent back during execution.
+The attributes within
-attributes within the metadata today are: A) small in size and B) not harmful to
+the metadata today are: A) small in size and B) not harmful to send across the
-send across the wire so keeping the solution simpler was the preferred pattern
-in the proposal.
+wire so keeping the solution simpler was the preferred pattern in the proposal.

 ## Impact

-This proposal will add a new foundational capability to the Jupyter Messaging Protocol: the ability to
+This proposal will add a new foundational capability to the Jupyter Messaging
-transmit additional information to the kernel which the kernel can use to make
+Protocol: the ability to transmit additional information to the kernel which the
-better decisions about execution of user code.
-This makes it much
+kernel can use to make better decisions about execution of user code.
+This makes
-more straightforward to have independent collaboration on polyglot notebooks
+it much more straightforward to have independent collaboration on polyglot
-(notebooks that contain code in more than one programming language).
+notebooks (notebooks that contain code in more than one programming language).

 If the proposal is accepted, we benefit from an opportunity to improve the
 ability to send out-of-band information to the kernel with the EXECUTE message.